Joulence/react-course-learning-app-6/README.md

 ## Features

-- Users can select from a list of food items
-- Users can add food items to their cart
+- Users can add their own movies to the database
-- Users can remove items from their cart
+- Users can fetch movies from the database
-- Users can view their order summary

 ## Technologies Used